vektor-inc/vk-blocks-pro/readme.txt

 1. VK Blocks examples.

 == Changelog ==

+= 1.96.0 =
+[ Add function ][ Slider / group / Icon / Grid Column Card (Pro) ] Added noreferrer, nofollow, and link description options to the link feature.
+[ Specification change ][ Animation (Pro) / Fixed Display (Pro) / Outer (Pro) ] Added support for layout.allowJustification: false, allowing full-width/wide alignment in block themes where wrapped blocks previously did not appear as full-width or wide in the editor.
+[ Specification change ] Fixed the zoom-out toggle not always displaying in the editor toolbar (updated blocks.json API version from 2 to 3).
 [ Editor Design Bug Fix ][ Tab (Pro) ] Fixed the issue where the block inserter button (block-list-appender) inside the tab block (.vk_tab) was affecting other block inserter buttons.
-[ Add function ][ group ] Added noreferrer, nofollow, and link description options to the link feature.
-[ Add function ][ Icon / Slider ] Added noreferrer, nofollow, and link description options to the link feature.
-[ Add function ][ Grid Column Card (Pro) ] Added noreferrer and nofollow to the link feature.
 [ Editor Design Bug Fix ] [ Grid Column (Pro) ] Fixed an issue where the 'is-vertical' layout of grid column items was not displayed vertically.
-[ Add function ][ Slider ] Added noreferrer, nofollow, and link description options to the link feature.
-[ Add function ][ Animation (Pro) / Fixed Display (Pro) / Outer (Pro) ] Added support for layout.allowJustification: false, allowing full-width/wide alignment in block themes where wrapped blocks previously did not appear as full-width or wide in the editor.
 [ Bug fix ][ Icon ] Fixed an unwanted bottom margin appearing.
-[ Specification change ] Fixed the zoom-out toggle not always displaying in the editor toolbar (updated blocks.json API version from 2 to 3).

 = 1.95.0 =
 [ Add function ][ Icon / Slider ] Added noreferrer, nofollow, and link description options to the link feature.